Frightened Rabbit announce 10th anniversary reissue of 'Pedestrian Verse'

 It was described by the surviving members of Frightened Rabbit as “a tribute to Scott’s unbridled creativity”.

-Last October, Frightened Rabbit marked World Mental Health Day (October 10) reminded people to reach out and “talk to someone” should they be feeling low or depressed.
-Tiny Changes, the charity set up by Scott Hutchison’s family in the wake of his death, also posted a message.
+Last October, Frightened Rabbit marked World Mental Health Day (October 10) by reminding people to reach out and “talk to someone” should they be feeling low or depressed.
+Tiny Changes, the charity set up in Hutchison’s memory, also posted a message.